minio/docs/source/operations/install-deploy-manage/upgrade-minio-operator.rst

                "name": "minio-operator"
             }

-         If your local host does not have the ``jq`` utility installed, you can run the first part of the command and locate the ``spec.ports`` section of the output.
+         If your local host does not have the ``jq`` utility installed, you can run the first part of the command and locate the ``spec.containers`` section of the output.

       #.
 Upgrade Operator with Kustomize